mavrikis-kostas/go-training/docs/index.md

 Start with the "HTTP Basics" section to learn about making HTTP requests and processing responses.
 The section includes both conceptual explanations and practical examples.

 When you're ready to learn about testing, check out the "Testing" section for comprehensive guides on writing and running tests in Go.

+If you're interested in building command-line applications, the "CLI with Cobra" section provides guides on creating powerful CLI tools using the popular Cobra library.